changemyheart/changemyheart.github.io/source/_posts/python3-learning-13.md

 ```
 Let’s write a program that uses the module we just wrote.
 We’re going to use the `c_to_f()` function to do a temperature conversion.

 We already saw how to use a function and pass parameters (or arguments) to it.
 The only difference here is that the function will be in a separate file from our main program, so we’ll have to use `import`.
-The program in listing 15.2 uses the module we just wrote, **my_module.py**.
+The program in following uses the module we just wrote, **my_module.py**.
 ```python
 import my_module # my_module contains the c_to_f() function